-- (a) the designation of only one agency responsible for the dissemination of official trade statistics, - (b) a clear definition of the rights and responsibilities of all agencies involved, - (c) the establishment of formalized working arrangements between them including agreements on holding inter-agency working meetings as needed and on the access to micro data that those agencies collect. - (d) The formal arrangements should be complemented by the informal agreements between the involved agencies and institutions as required.
+- (a) the designation of only one agency responsible for the dissemination of official trade statistics, - (b) a clear definition of the rights and responsibilities of all agencies involved, - (c) the establishment of formalized working arrangements between them including agreements on holding inter-agency working meetings as needed and on the access to micro data that those agencies collect. - (d) The formal arrangements should be complemented by the informal agreements between the involved agencies and institutions as required. (para.
+8.16)

-- > The national agency responsible for the overall compilation and dissemination of IMTS - o should, whenever appropriate, actively participate in the discussion of national legislation or relevant administrative regulations - o in order to establish a solid foundation for the high quality and timeliness of trade statistics. - Whatever the institutional arrangement, the national agency responsible for the overall IMTS compilation - should periodically review the definitions, methods and the trade statistics themselves - o to ensure that they are compiled in accordance with the recognized international methodological guidelines, are of high quality, and are available to users in a timely fashion. (end)
+- > The national agency responsible for the overall compilation and dissemination of IMTS - o should, whenever appropriate, actively participate in the discussion of national legislation or relevant administrative regulations - o in order to establish a solid foundation for the high quality and timeliness of trade statistics. (para.
+8.14) - Whatever the institutional arrangement, the national agency responsible for the overall IMTS compilation - o should periodically review the definitions, methods and the trade statistics themselves - o to ensure that they are compiled in accordance with the recognized international methodological guidelines, are of high quality, and are available to users in a timely fashion. (para.
+8.18)